TristanStreich/concert_app/README.md

 # Concert App

-Simple app for tracking concerts I've been to
+Simple app for tracking concerts I've been to.
+Currently it is deployed to [concerts.ferris.place](https://concerts.ferris.place)